 Criticism is difficult.
 I find personal criticism hurts in as much the same way as when I was a child.
 I find job-based criticism much easier, because to me, it means it’s an opportunity to develop expertise and reap the measurable benefits in my work.

 I need quite a lot of time to think about personal criticism and be able to understand how others’ may see or experience me.
 I find it difficult to understand what it is in my behaviour that a person is criticising.
 What do they think I am lacking?
 What do they expect of me?

-According to the teachings of Buddhism, everything around us, including work and family relationships, is ‘a reflection of our inner lives’.
+Buddhism teaches that everything – including work and family relationships, is a ‘reflection’ of our inner lives.
 Everything, including communication is perceived through the uniqueness of the self and ‘alters’ according to the individual’s spiritual heart.

-This means, for example, that an on-going sense of personal worthlessness will affect every aspect of my life.
+This means, for example, that my on-going sense of personal worthlessness will affect every aspect of my life.

 Discovering my autistic identity is an experience for me.
 I do not feel like it is an unjust burden or disability.
 It feels more like a key to finding a purpose in my life.
 It means I can learn how to help others struggling in a similar situation.

-I believe that as I continue to grow, my own understanding of different people and their different ways of communicating will become more universally embraced.
+I believe that as I continue to expand my own understanding of different people and their different ways of communicating will become more universally embraced.

-However, I feel particularly worried for any children whose parents decide to use upsetting, physically corrective methods for behaviour which they, the adults, find challenging.
-Children grow into adults.
-How do the adults ‘in control’ expect those children to view and relate to the world around them as they move into adulthood?
+I feel so concerned for any children whose parents decide to use upsetting, physically corrective methods for behaviour which they – the adults – find challenging.

 Ending with a quote: